fluxnet/shuttle/docs/modules.rst

 API Reference
 =============

-This section contains the complete API reference for the FLUXNET Shuttle Library.
+This section contains the API reference for the FLUXNET Shuttle Library.

 fluxnet_shuttle package